The Crucible (opera): Performance history

 The Crucible premiered on 26 October 1961 at the New York City Opera (NYCO), with Chester Ludgin as John Proctor, and Norman Treigle as the Reverend John Hale.
 The production was staged by Allen Fletcher, used scenery designed by Paul Sylbert, and costumes designed by Ruth Morely.
 The work was next performed in student productions at the University of California, Los Angeles and The Hartt School in West Hartford, Connecticut in 1964.
 The opera was mounted by the San Francisco Opera for the first time on June 22, 1965 with much of the same cast as the NYCO production.
 In 1968 the NYCO revived the production, It has since been staged by the Lake George Opera (1966), the Seattle Opera (1968), the Pennsylvania Opera Theater (1989), Central City Opera (1998) and the Tulsa Opera (1995) and Glimmerglass Festival (2016).
 In April 2020, "The Crucible" was scheduled to be performed by the University of Kentucky Opera Theatre.
 The Opera was a produced by The Washington Opera in December 1999.
 The new production was directed by Australian Bruce Beresford best known for his work on the film Driving Miss Daisey.
 Musical Director and Conductor was Daniel Beckwith.
 Mr. Ward attended the company's tech week and provided much appreciated input.

 The German premiere in 1963 at Staatstheater Wiesbaden was received with harsh criticism.
-In 2015 the film director Hugh Hudson gave his premiere as an opera director with The Crucible at Staatstheater Braunschweig.
+In 2015 the film director Hugh Hudson made his debut as an opera director with The Crucible at Staatstheater Braunschweig.
 In 2001, the opera was staged in the City Theatre in Ústí nad Labem, Czech Republic, with Robert Ward conducting.

 The Crucible had its Australian premiere on 10 October 2008 at the Western Australian Academy of Performing Arts, forty-seven years after its world premiere.
 It was performed by senior opera-students, conducted by Justin Bischof and directed by Leith Taylor.

 The Crucible was performed at the University of South Carolina in the fall of 2022.

+University College Opera performed the UK premiere of The Crucible in March 2024 at the Bloomsbury Theatre, conducted by Matt Scott Rogers and directed by Eleanor Strutt.